Townhomes on Palm Beach

 01 — OVERVIEW

-Restoring an oceanfront site through architecture that respects neighborhood character while delivering civic value.
+Restoring an oceanfront site to enhance the existing neighborhood and deliver civic value.

 02 — DETAILS

-Townhomes on Palm Beach reclaims a prominent oceanfront site through restraint, collaboration, and respect for context.
-Following extensive engagement with town leadership and local residents, a former commercial property was reimagined as four private residences that blend into Palm Beach’s historic Estate Section.
+Following extensive engagement with town leadership and local residents, a former commercial property was reimagined as four private residences that blend seamlessly into Palm Beach’s historic Estate Section.

 Architecture in Conversation with Place